An introduction to Scouts-L

 Inc. (USSSP), an independent not-for-profit corporation organized by volunteers,

-and the USSSP are not directed nor financed by any other national or local youth
+the USSSP are not directed nor financed by any other national or local youth program

-program organization.
-In particular, there is no connection to the Boy Scouts of
+organization.
+In particular, there is no connection to the Boy Scouts of America

-America nor to the Girl Scouts of the USA, and Scouts-L should not be considered as
+nor to the Girl Scouts of the USA, and Scouts-L should not be considered as a marketing

 How to Subscribe